 Using a 1-1/2-Inch Spade Drill Bit which we did buy at the hardware store, we drilled out the center, enough to fit a standard tealight.

 Then I arranged them down the center of the table on a burlap runner.
 I few sprigs of boxwood adds a pop of greenery and completes the look.

-Do these rustic log candlesticks have a woodland feel?
+Don’t these rustic candle holders have a nice woodland feel?
 I’m not sure, but I do like the way they turned out.

 P.S.
 If you enjoy using nature to decorate the table you may like this Natural Fall Centerpiece or this Fall Centerpiece using plants with fall color from your own backyard.
 You can find them and many more on my DIY Projects Page.